howard0su/ft8_lib/README.md

 The decoder is designed with memory and computing efficiency in mind, in order to be usable with a fast enough microcontroller.
 It is shown to be working on STM32F7 boards fast enough for real work, but the embedded application itself is beyond this repository.
 This repository provides an example decoder which can decode a 15-second WAV file on a desktop machine or SBC.
 The decoder needs to access the whole 15-second window in spectral magnitude representation (the window can be also shorter, and messages can have varying starting time within the window).
 The example FT8 decoder can work with slightly less than 200 KB of RAM.

+**Above Statement is not true for this fork.
+The fork is focus on running this lib on a resonable microcontroller with Linux.
+The memory consumption is far more than 200KB and CPU usage is way more than the original version.
+I can run this version of decoder for 11 channels on Zynq7010 with 2 ARM cores.**

 # Improvement over the original lib

 |Change|Extra|Missed|Recall|Precision|F1 Score|